vmtk/SlicerExtension-VMTK/Docs/StenosisMeasurement2D.md

 **In practice**

 Orient a slice view perpendicular to the axis of a diseased artery by any means.
 If the lumen has not been segmented yet, draw a lumen segment using 'Scissors', with 'Fill inside', 'Symmetric' and 2 mm thickness.
 Likewise, draw a second segment using the arterial wall as perimeter.
-Then continue with a fidicial point as described above.
+Then continue with a fiducial point as described above.

 **Notes**